Do you know how much money you’ll have to live on in retirement? If you don’t, you have plenty of company. Many people don’t know.

 Ultimately, the goal behind the RISE Score is to give you a starting point with a financial professional, who can then help you dial in a more accurate financial snapshot of where you stand in your retirement planning versus your goals.

 Find out where you stand on your retirement journey today.

 - Your score is just an estimate.
 A financial professional can help you get a more detailed picture of your retirement forecast.

 - Try adjusting different numbers in the tool to see what effect a small change now could make later.

 - Don’t be discouraged if your score isn’t what you hoped.
 Keep saving — every little bit helps.

 1. What is “Retirement”?
-Three Generations Prepare for Older Age, 19th Annual Transamerica Retirement Survey of Workers, nonprofit Transamerica Center for Retirement Studies®, April 2019, pp. 21
+Three Generations Prepare for Older Age, 19th Annual Transamerica Retirement Survey of Workers, nonprofit Transamerica Center for Retirement Studies®, April 2019

-Neither Transamerica nor its agents or representatives may provide medical, tax, investment, or legal advice.
-Anyone to whom this material is promoted, marketed, or recommended should consult with and rely on their own independent tax and legal advisors and financial professional regarding their particular situation and the concepts presented herein.
+Neither Transamerica nor its agents or representatives may provide tax or legal advice.
+Anyone to whom this material is promoted, marketed, or recommended should consult with and rely on their own independent tax and legal professionals regarding their particular situation and the concepts presented herein.

 Transamerica is not affiliated with Alliance for Lifetime Income.
 Transamerica does not control, guarantee, endorse, or approve the information, products, services, or any content maintained by third parties.

 Transamerica Resources, Inc. is an Aegon company and is affiliated with various companies which include, but are not limited to, insurance companies and broker dealers.
 Transamerica Resources, Inc. does not offer insurance products or securities.
 The information provided is for educational purposes only and should not be construed as insurance, securities, tax, legal or financial advice or guidance.
 Please consult your personal independent professionals for answers to your specific questions.